mikecota09/Book-Search-Engine/README.md

 - Authentication tackled by the context of a GraphQL API.
 - Apollo Provider implemented to communicate with the Apollo Server.

+## Technologies Used

+- MongoDB
+- Express.js
+- React.js
+- Node.js

+## Installation

+To clone the repository run `git clone https://github.com/mikecota09/Book-Search-Engine` in your terminal.
+After cloning the repo, run `npm install` to install the necessary dependencies.

+## Usage

+After installing all the dependencies, run `npm start` in your terminal to start the application.

+## Deployment

+Link to the deployed site https://mikecota09.github.io/Book-Search-Engine/

 ## Screenshots

 ![](./client/src/screenshot1.png)